Achievable logoAchievable logo

 Urine and serum ketones present Urine and serum ketones often absent or present in traces

-Management is by intravenous fluid hydration, beginning with 0.9% saline, followed by 0.45% saline when the estimated or corrected serum sodium level is in normal range.
-Once the blood glucose level reaches about 300 mg/dl, fluid should be changed to 5% dextrose with 0.45% saline.
-Serum osmolarity should be decreased gradually, especially in children, to prevent cerebral edema.
-Insulin should be given preferably as an infusion to slowly decrease the blood sugar level to 200-300 mg/dl.
-Subcutaneous insulin can be used after that.
-Electrolyte management, including potassium, phosphate and magnesium is similar to DKA.
-Caution should be taken in the presence of full-blown renal failure.
-Antibiotics should be given if an infection is present.
-Patients with HHS are at increased risk of thrombo-embolic complications and rhabdomyolysis.
+Management is with intravenous fluid hydration, beginning with 0.9% saline, followed by 0.45% saline when the estimated or corrected serum sodium level is in the normal range.
+Once the blood glucose level reaches about 300 mg/dl, fluids should be changed to 5% dextrose with 0.45% saline.

-Diabetic nephropathy: It begins as microalbuminuria, followed a few years later by overt proteinuria, hypertension, nephrotic syndrome and ESRD.
+Diabetic nephropathy: It begins as microalbuminuria, followed a few years later by overt proteinuria, hypertension, nephrotic syndrome, and ESRD.
 End-stage renal disease is characterized by small, atrophic kidneys with diffuse glomerulosclerosis.

-peripheral vascular, weakness, sensory loss, slowing of gastrointestinal motility, diarrhea, impotence, retrograde ejaculation, urinary incontinence, dizziness, resting tachycardia, postural hypotension, cranial nerve palsies, absent reflexes and carpal tunnel syndrome.
-Treatment of sensorimotor neuropathies is with gabapentin, pregabalin, carbamazepine, TCAs, SSRIs and SNRIs, phenytoin, lidocaine and topical capsaicin.
+Treatment of sensorimotor neuropathies includes gabapentin, pregabalin, carbamazepine, TCAs, SSRIs and SNRIs, phenytoin, lidocaine, and topical capsaicin.
 Gastroparesis is treated with metoclopramide and erythromycin.
 Neuropathy and microvascular changes causing ischemia lead to diabetic ulcers.

-Diabetes predisposes to malignant otitis externa (caused by Pseudomonas), candidiasis, mucormycosis and Dupuytren’s contractures.
+Diabetes predisposes to malignant otitis externa (caused by Pseudomonas), candidiasis, mucormycosis, and Dupuytren’s contractures.

 Sign up for free to take 2 quiz questions on this topic